flavienbwk/book-devops/eng/README.md

     With each update on the incident's status, communicate:

-    - The current situation and the measured impact
+    - The current situation and the measured impact ;
-    - What's known about the problem/what has changed
+    - What's known about the problem/what has changed ;
-    - Ongoing affected services
+    - Ongoing affected services.

     To analyze the issue in more detail and locate the source of the malfunction, use your observability tools (activity logs, metrics).